Using clear sacks

 - plastic film, wrapping or food bags and cling film

-- small items or pieces (under 40 millimetres)
+- small items (under 40 millimetres)